Amanda D. Lotz

 Portals are the “channels” of internet-distributed television, and Portals identifies how the task of curating a library of shows differs from channels’ task of building a schedule.
 It explores the business model—subscriber funding—that supports many portals, and identifies the key differences from advertiser or direct purchase that require development of a model of subscriber-funded media.
 Portals considers what we know about the future of television, even though we remain early in a process of transformative change.

-Being Wired: How Cable Transformed U.S. Television and the Internet Revolutionized It All
+How Cable Transformed U.S. Television and the Internet Revolutionized It All

 My current project pieces together the twenty-year transformation of U.S television.
 The story begins in 1996 and, contrary to what many thought at the time, is not a story of death, but of the collision of new technologies, changing business strategies, and unprecedented storytelling.

-Being Wired explores U.S. television’s transition through two extraordinary disruptions.
+We Now Disrupt This Broadcast explores U.S. television’s transition through two extraordinary disruptions.
 First, the success of original, scripted cable series transformed long held norms of television storytelling, perceptions of what U.S. commercial television could be, and several of the established practices for making television.
 As the book begins in 1996, advertiser-supported cable channels have to beg talent to produce series for their channels.
 Within a few short years, the dynamic is reversed, and cable becomes the epicenter of television’s new identity as a sophisticated and interesting cultural form.
 Chapters in Sections One and Two use milestone series including La Femme Nikita, OZ, The Shield, Monk, and Mad Men to tell the story of changing business practices in the industry.

 But before the new norms of a broadcast/cable television landscape could be established, the emergence of broadband distribution of video threatened nearly every aspect of the television business, while also tremendously improving the experience of watching television.
 Broadband distribution not only brought additional program providers such as Netflix, Amazon, and Hulu into an already abundantly competitive space, but also finally forced adjustment of business models that were barely holding together.
 The cable service industry that was largely forgotten during the flurry of attention to cable channels and their distinctive and innovative programming revealed that it had transitioned into the internet service industry.
 By the time anyone realized that the future of television—broadcast or cable—was intricately tied to the internet, the cable industry had established an incredible advantage in incumbency.